olivierGitHub/WebServicesProject/README.md

 RAF (Reste A Faire)

-Manage post request,
+Manage POST request,
-Link the table using JPA (one to many, many to one etc...), Display response result from readAll request
+Link the table using JPA (one to many, many to one etc...)
+option: existing customer vs non-existing customer